The following financial policies have been approved for the purpose of guiding and directing the financial affairs of the College.

-A. The College will operate with a balanced budget presented annually by management to the Board of Trustees (Board) for approval prior to the beginning of the fiscal year.
-Draws from unrestricted reserves to balance the budget will be approved in advance by the Board.
-Adjustments to the budget can be made during the fiscal year as needed to maintain the budget in a balanced state.
-Budget revisions will be required if in aggregate the budget adjustment(s) varies more than one percent of the operating budget and the revision will be approved by the Board.
+- The College will operate with a balanced budget presented annually by the College to the Board of Trustees (Board) for approval prior to the beginning of the fiscal year.
+Draws from unrestricted reserves to balance the budget will be approved in advance of the stated meeting by the Board.
+Adjustments to the budget can be made during the fiscal year as needed to maintain the budget in a balanced state by the Accounting Department.
+Budget revisions will be required if, in aggregate, the budget adjustment(s) varies more than one percent of the operating budget and the revision will be presented for approval approved by the Board.

-D. The budget committee of the College will develop a rolling five-year comprehensive budget which will be updated annually.
-This multi-year budget, which includes operational and capital expenditures, will be made available to the property & finance committee in its fall meeting.
+- The budget committee of the College will develop a rolling five-year comprehensive budget which will be updated annually.
+This multi-year budget, which includes operational and capital expenditures, will be made available to the property & finance committee of the Board in its fall meeting.

-A. Endowment funds shall be invested in accordance with the Investment Policy reviewed by the property & finance committee and approved by the Earlham College Board of Trustees and the Earlham Foundation Board.
+- Endowment funds shall be invested in accordance with the Investment Policy reviewed by the property & finance committee of the Board and approved by the Earlham College Board of Trustees and the Earlham Foundation Board.

 V. Gift Procurement

-Gifts will be accepted within the gift procurement policy reviewed by the advancement committee and approved by the Board.
+Gifts will be accepted within the gift procurement policy reviewed by the advancement committee of the Board and approved by the Board.

 VI.
 Investment Policy

-College investments other than endowment will be maintained within the guidelines of an investment policy reviewed by the Property & Finance committee and approved by the Board.
+College investments, other than endowment, will be maintained within the guidelines of an investment policy reviewed by the property & finance committee of the Board and approved by the Board.

-A. Reporting for budget operations comparing budget to actual will occur monthly to management and department conveners, and to the full Board at all regular meetings.
+- Reporting for budget operations comparing budget to actual will occur monthly from the accounting department to management and department conveners, and to the full Board at all regular meetings.
 Significant variances from budget will be explained to the Board.
-The multi-year comprehensive budget projection (five-year rolling projection) will be presented to the property and finance committee at its fall meeting.
+The multi-year comprehensive budget projection (five-year rolling projection) will be presented to the property and finance committee of the Board at its fall meeting.

 VIII.
 Audit Committee

-On behalf of the full Board, the audit committee will operate in compliance with the charter as developed by the audit committee and approved by the full Board.
+On behalf of the full Board, the audit committee of the Board will operate in compliance with the charter as developed by the audit committee and approved by the full Board.

 IX.
 Asset Protection

-A. The budget advisory committee of the College will be composed of faculty, staff and students per the committee’s charge.
-They will meet on a regular basis and as needed to deal with the comprehensive budget of the College.
+- The budget advisory committee of the College will be composed of faculty, staff and students per the committee’s charge.
+They will meet on a regular basis, and as needed, to deal with the comprehensive budget of the College.
 Their responsibilities include review of the multi-year comprehensive budget, recommending tuition, room and board rates to the Board and recommendation of a budget for Board consideration at its spring meeting.